-- Your review must be submitted as a Word Document (.docx) with double-spaced, 12-point text. - Include a copy of the Summary you are reviewing on the first page. - Place your name and the word count at the top of the second page, followed by your peer review. - The length of the peer review (excluding name, word count, and the original summary) should not exceed 250 words.
+- Your review must be submitted as a Word Document (.docx) with double-spaced, 12-point text. - Include a copy of the Summary you are reviewing on the first page. - Place your name and the word count of your peer review at the top of the second page, followed by your peer review. - The length of the peer review (excluding name, word count, and the original summary) should not exceed 250 words.